sudomesh/disaster-radio-website/src/learn/hardware/index.md

 ### Board
 We are in the process of designing a custom PCB prototype, the [schematics and layout](https://github.com/sudomesh/disaster-radio/tree/master/hardware) are open source and could be re-printed by anyone with the necessary knowledge and means.

+You can buy a premade and preflashed board from Aliexpress: [LILYGO® TTGO Disaster-Radio](https://www.aliexpress.com/item/4000396836096.html)

 ### Enclosure
 The enclosure for the disaster.radio is designed to be vaccum-formed or 3d printed.
 The STL can be found on our [github](https://github.com/sudomesh/disaster-radio/blob/master/enclosure/disaster_radio_enclosure.stl).